layilin/SP23-33852/_annotations/book4.md

 [people] 153.525 Palladio.
 Andrea Palladio (1508-1580), an Italian architect.

 [plant] 153.527 wild fig-tree.
 Also known as the bearded fig or wild banyan tree (*Ficus citrifolia*).
+It is the national tree of Barbados, and its native range includes Florida and the tropical Americas.

 153.530 rood.
 A rod, a unit used for measuring land approximately 5 1/2 yards (5.03 meters) in length.